Vyral/base-template/_posts/2018-05-24-an-experts-take-on-home-security-options.md

 For one thing, you may want to pursue the use of a home security camera, like the exterior-rated, four-megapixel high definition camera featured in the video.

-Ryan recommends HD cameras like this one because the increased resolution will give you a more clear view of anything it captures.
+Ryan recommends HD cameras like this one because the increased resolution will give you a clearer view of anything it captures.
 Also, **this particular camera is small and unobtrusive, making it easy to hide under the eaves of your home**.

-In terms of data, footage can be stored on an SD card or the camera can be hooked up to a NVR cable.
+In terms of data, footage can be stored on an SD card or the camera can be hooked up to an NVR cable.

 {% include pullquote.html %}